Dr. Roche, Registered Psychologist BC1610

-I am a Registered Psychologist and Marriage and Family Therapist in Burnaby, British Columbia.
-I see children, adolescents, adults and couples for a variety of issues including: learning disabilities, dyslexia, depression, anxiety, OCD, ADHD, autism spectrum disorder (ASD or Asperger's Disorder) and related problems.
-I provide therapy as well as testing and diagnostic services such as psychoeducational, neuropsychological, developmental, and autism spectrum disorder/Asperger's disorder assessments.
-I have office hours during the day, early evening and some Saturday hours which are usually set aside for assessments.
-The best way to arrange an appointment is to first contact me by email using the contact form on this website.
+I am a Registered Psychologist in Burnaby, British Columbia.
+I see children, adolescents, adults and couples for a variety of issues including: learning disabilities, dyslexia, depression, anxiety, OCD, ADHD, ADD, autism spectrum disorder (ASD or Asperger's Disorder) and related issues.
+The focus of my practice is on testing or diagnostic services including psycho-educational, neuropsychological, developmental, and autism spectrum disorder/Asperger's disorder assessments and diagnosis.

 AboUT My Background and Training

 My background includes two years of clinical internship in family therapy, and then, following my PhD, two years of supervised clinical experience at Middletown Psychiatric and Kirby Forensic Psychiatric Center in New York focused on clinical and forensic psychology.
 I also completed two years of post-doctoral studies in neuropsychology and then completed a Certificate of Advanced Graduate Studies (CAGS) at Norwich University in educational psychology.
 I have severed as a clinical instructor at New York University Medical Center in the Department of Psychiatry, and taught at several universities and graduate schools including NYU, Brooklyn College, SUNY New Paltz, Adler University and as a clinical supervisor for SFU.
 I have been the behavioural specialist for several school districts, as a community based neuropsychologist for Gentiva Medical Services, as a provincial consultant for autism and related disorders here in British Columbia and as a family consultant for the Department of Defense in Europe and Asia.
 I also hold a doctorate in law from CUNY School of Law.